 Didn’t love it.

 Perhaps that’s subject to change.
-Because it’s still giving me things to think about now.
-That’s in part due to its subject matter already being in the forefront of my mind, as an evolving lifelong sports fan, witnessing and anticipating all the ways maverick athletes like LeBron James find to subvert and reshape the leagues they make a stage, while expanding their “brand” (a term I typically loathe but fitting in this case) in the digital age.
+Because it’s still giving me things to think about.
+Partly due to its subject matter already being in the forefront of my mind, as an evolving lifelong sports fan, witnessing, and anticipating the ways maverick athletes like LeBron James find to subvert or reshape the leagues they make a stage, while expanding their “brand” (a term I typically loathe but fitting in this case) in the digital age.

 High Flying Bird takes place during a professional basketball lockout.
-The NBA isn’t even mentioned by name, though three current players (Karl Anthony-Towns, Donovan Mitchell and Reggie Jackson) are featured in interspersed interview scenes.
+The NBA isn’t even mentioned by name, though three current players (Karl Anthony-Towns, Donovan Mitchell and Reggie Jackson) are featured during interspersed interview scenes.
 Why those three?
-I can only guess Joel Embiid, Ben Simmons, and Russell Westbrook were busy.
-What do these three’s contributions add?
-Like their teams collective .500 record with each as its leader, nothing consequential.
+I can only guess Joel Embiid, Ben Simmons, and Russell Westbrook, were all busy.
+What do their contributions add?
+Much like their team’s collective .500 record with each as its leader, nothing consequential.

 Portraying sports-agent-with-a-soul Ray Burke, Moonlight’s Andre Holland gives the best performance of a brief-but-increasingly-stellar career so far here.